 As parents, it is our job to do our very best to instruct, guide and love our children into choosing well; but children do make choices very early on in their development.

 This does not negate the fact that parents have a profound influence in childrens’ lives.
-As parents, we are the model for our children of the inner Mother and Father God.
+As parents, we are the model for our children of the inner Mother and Father inside each one of us.

 It is our parent’s words and actions that teach us right from wrong.
-How we react or respond to these choices from birth - and whether or not we override our own spiritual understandings with these teachings -- we either strengthen the physical genetic coding or free ourselves from it.
+How we react or respond to these choices from birth - and whether or not we choose to override our spiritual understandings -- we either strengthen the physical genetic coding or free ourselves from it.

 This freedom is the responsible use of our free will.